krisburke/DeepLearningProjects/README.md

 # Deep Learning Projects

-This repo contains the code for projects I've completed as part of the [Udacity Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) .
+This repo links to the code for projects I've completed as part of the [Udacity Deep Learning Nanodegree](https://www.udacity.com/course/deep-learning-nanodegree--nd101) .
 I completed this course in order to learn and gain skills in applying Machine Learning and Deep Learning as tools to solve problems.
 The general course outline and content is located [here](https://github.com/udacity/deep-learning).

 ## Projects